edobb/quote-book/README.md

 # quote-book
-A place for quotes to live and trive
+A place for quotes to live and thrive